-Our high capacity SGSN-MME includes a wide range of customer requested features and has achieved excellent in-service performance (ISP) figures during high-traffic conditions.
+Our high capacity SGSN-MME includes a wide range of customer requested features and has achieved proven excellent in-service performance (ISP) figures during high traffic conditions.

 Bouygues Telecom chose to change its nodes in favor of Ericsson SGSN-MME with multi-access technology.
 Optimization and control of smartphone signaling was introduced as part of the solution, resulting in a 98 percent reduction in paging.

 A success story highlighting SoftBank Mobile’s use of Ericsson’s EPC solution including SGSN-MME Smart and Adaptive Paging functionality to optimize signaling by 70% in RAN and EPC.